 HOW DO I KNOW IF I AM ELIGIBLE TO PARTICIPATE?

 Older wood burning appliances manufactured before 1992 that are used as a primary or major heat source in a residence are eligible for the program.
 This includes wood stoves and fireplace inserts, pellet stoves and inserts, forced air furnaces, and hydronic heaters.
 Project Stove Swap vendors can help you determine whether or not your existing appliance is eligible for replacement.
-Check your eligibility in the menu above.

 WHERE IS PROJECT STOVE SWAP TAKING PLACE?